 A straightforward student card like the Journey Student Rewards Card from Capital One is a fantastic way to build credit history and learn the reward-earning ropes if you’re new to credit.
 The Journey student card weighs in as a solid starter card since it’s very low-maintenance, earns cash back on all purchases, rewards good credit habits and poses no ongoing fees.
 Plus, its security benefits and no foreign transaction fees make it a great future study abroad companion.

 However, several other student cards have more to offer once you’re comfortable around credit, and Capital One’s new student cards deliver a ton more value for equally fresh credit builders.
 In fact, the Capital One Quicksilver Student Cash Rewards Credit Card outperforms the Journey card in virtually every way, unless you’re willing to trade the Quicksilver student card’s higher 1.5 percent cash back for first-year streaming credits.

 - The card is missing zero-interest offers and common student perks like cellphone insurance, some of which are offered by other Capital One student cards

 - You only receive your boosted rewards rate and welcome offer after making on-time payments each month

 - Other student cards offer better higher rewards rates, even others from Capital One

 A deeper look into the current card offer

 - Rewards rate: Unlimited 1 percent cash back on all purchases—boosted to 1.25 percent for the month when the card is paid on time

-- Welcome offer: Up to $60 in 12 monthly streaming service credits (must be earned within the first 18 months)
+- Welcome offer: Up to $60 in 12 monthly streaming service credits (when you pay on time.
+Exclusions Apply)

 - Annual fee: $0